entropic-dev/boltzmann/docs/content/reference/03-middleware.md

 - `HONEYCOMBIO_SAMPLE_RATE`: optional; passed to `honeycomb-beeline` to set the sampling rate for events
 - `HONEYCOMB_SAMPLE_RATE`: optional; consulted if `HONEYCOMBIO_SAMPLE_RATE` is not present

 The sampling rate defaults to 1 if neither sample rate env var is set.
-Tracing is disabled if a write key and dataset are not provided; the middleware is still mounted but does nothing in this case.
+Tracing is disabled if a write key and dataset are not provided; the middleware is still attached but does nothing in this case.

 ---